cnyahia/CausalImpact/review-bias.md

 #### Load Data

-Load the lalonde data is in the MatchIt library.
+Load the lalonde data in the MatchIt library.
 Treat is a binary variable that takes the value 1 if the subject received labor training.
 The variable re78 is the outcome of interest representing income.
 All other variables are confounding variables.

 ``` r
 data(lalonde, package = 'MatchIt')